ADA (American Dental Association) Logo PNG

 1983 – 2008

-The logo of the second design change reflects the changes that took place in the ADA in the 1980s.
-Then, the organization focused on the introduction of new technologies and methods of treatment, which is reflected in a more modern design.
-The green color has become a symbol of health and harmony, and the updated font style emphasizes the focus on progress, where the emphasis is on geometry and symbolism.
+The logo of the second design change reflects the changes that occurred in the ADA during the 1980s.
+Then, the organization focused on introducing new technologies and treatment methods, which is reflected in a more modern design.
+The green color has become a symbol of health and harmony, and the updated font style emphasizes progress, with a focus on geometry and symbolism.

 The composition is built around three letters – “A,” “D,” and “A,” located in a horizontal line.
-The font is based on straight lines and sharp corners.
+Its straight lines and sharp corners characterize the font.
 The central letter “D” is highlighted with curved lines that resemble the shape of tooth enamel or the outline of a tooth.

 The new color palette uses a rich green hue, symbolizing health and renewal.
 The transition from black and white to green emphasizes patient care and the desire for modern standards in dentistry.

 The font looks balanced, with straight “A” lines creating a sense of stability and “D” curves adding movement.
-Fragments of the logo are visually connected to each other, forming a solid graphic structure.
+Fragments of the logo are visually connected, forming a cohesive graphic structure.

 2008 – today

-The logo symbolizes the stage of development when the organization focuses on introducing new technologies and raising the standards of dentistry.
-The emblem of the modern model is made in a manner where the basis is the same three letters – “A,” “D,” and “A.” They are arranged in one line and are painted in a rich green color.
+The logo symbolizes the stage of development in which the organization focuses on introducing new technologies and raising dental standards.
+The emblem of the modern model is made in a manner where the basis is the same three letters – “A,” “D,” and “A.” They are arranged in a single line and painted a rich green.

 The font has changed.
 The letters have characteristic features: the “A” is cut off in the middle of the stem, adding an element of openness, and the “D” stands out for the massiveness and roundness of the interior, linking the strict lines into a single composition.
 The symmetry of forms creates a harmonious and holistic image.